bookshelfdave/contact/README.md

 ```
 ~%~
-Any text between the "scissor operators" most likely won't need to be escaped.
+Any text between the "scissor delimeters" most likely won't need to be escaped.
 This means you can paste a full XML or JSON document here, and you don't
 have to worry about escaping quotes!
-Of course, you'll need to escape the scissor operator with: \~%~
+Of course, you'll need to escape the scissor delimiter with: \~%~
 ~%~
 ```